awslabs/aws-sdk-ios-samples/CognitoYourUserPools-Sample/Objective-C/README.md

 # The Amazon Cognito User Pools Sample

-This sample demonstrates the Amazon Cognito Identity Provider (Beta) found in the AWS Mobile SDK for iOS.
+This sample demonstrates the Amazon Cognito Identity Provider found in the AWS Mobile SDK for iOS.

 ## Requirements